njwichrowski/antithetic/README.md

 A demonstration of ``antithetic``'s capabilities is available at [the project's webpage](https://njwichrowski.github.io/antithetic/).

 ## Distributions Available
-At present, correlated normal (``antithetic.scalars.Normal``) and continuously uniform (``antithetic.scalars.Uniform``) distributions are supported.
+- Normal/Gaussian: ``antithetic.scalars.Normal``
+- Continuous Uniform: ``antithetic.scalars.Uniform``
+- Exponential: ``antithetic.scalars.Exponential``

+There is also a generic class, ``antithetic.scalars.InverseCDF``, which in principle can generate any marginal distribution, F<sub>X</sub>, from antithetic uniform random variables using the transformation X=F<sub>X</sub><sup>-1</sup>(U).

 There are plans to add further well-known scalar distributions, ideally using the strategy proposed by [1,3] that allows one to specify correlation for the resulting joint distribution, but at least via a simpler approach involving transformations of the type provided in [4].
 It is also hoped to add functionality for multivariate distributions.

 ## Dependencies
 ``numpy``